Chaithra28/Chaithra28/README.md

 ### About Me
 - I'm Chaithra, a passionate Data Scientist with a focus on Machine Learning and Artificial Intelligence. 🧠
 - A fun fact about me, I love Dancing 💃
-- I recently graduated with a Master's in Computer Science in May 2024, specializing in machine learning, and have a GPA of 3.73. 📕
+- I have a Master's in Computer Science, specializing in machine learning, and have a GPA of 3.73. 📕
 ### Expertise
 - Machine Learning: Developing and deploying machine learning models for various applications.
 - Natural Language Processing (NLP): Working with text data for sentiment analysis, text generation, LLMs and more.